Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Geohazards TEP portal

-2. Click on **Register**, you are automatically redirected to the Terradue platform registration page.
+1. Click on **Register**, you are automatically redirected to the Terradue platform registration page.

 .. figure:: ../includes/user-signin-3.png
 	:align: center
 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Geohazards TEP portal

 3. Fill-in all required information and click on **Create my account**.
 An email is sent, asking to confirm your email address.